Long-Term Price Targets Are Meaningless

 Many commentators like to speculate on where the dollar-denominated gold price is ultimately headed.
 Some claim that it is destined to reach $3,000/oz, others claim that it won’t top until it hits at least $5,000/oz, and some even forecast an eventual rise to as high as $50,000/oz.
 All of these forecasts are meaningless.

-Long-term dollar-denominated price targets are meaningless because a) they fail to account for - and cannot possibly account for, since it is unknowable - the future change in the dollar’s purchasing power, and b) the only reason a rational person invests is to preserve or increase purchasing power.
+Long-term dollar-denominated price targets are meaningless because a) they fail to account for - and cannot possibly account for since it is unknowable - the future change in the dollar’s purchasing power, and b) the only reason a rational person invests is to preserve or increase purchasing power.
 To further explain by way of a hypothetical example, assume that five years from now a US dollar buys only 20% of the everyday goods and services that it buys today.
 In this case, the US$ gold price will have to be around $6,500/oz just to maintain its current value in purchasing power terms.
 To put it another way, in my example, a person who buys gold at around $1300/oz today and holds it will suffer a loss in real terms (the only terms that matter), unless the gold price is above $6,000/oz in April 2022.
 Considering a non-hypothetical example to make the same point, in 2007-2009 a resident of Zimbabwe who owned a small amount of gold and not much else would have become a trillionaire in Zimbabwe dollars and would also have remained poor.

 The purchasing power issue is why the only long-term forecasts of gold’s value that I ever make are expressed in non-monetary terms.
 For example, throughout the first decade of this century I maintained that gold’s long-term bull market would continue until the Dow/gold ratio had fallen to at least 5 and would potentially continue until Dow/gold fell to 1.